facebook/infer/_docs/01-linters.md

 <a name="clang_ast">**Getting the clang AST**</a>

-First of all, get familiar with the `decl` and `stmt` data structures of the AST in infer/infer/src/clang/clang_ast_t.mli.
-This is a generated file. `decl` is the type for declarations and  contains items such as `ObjCInterfaceDecl`, `ObjCPropertyDecl`, `ObjCMethodDecl`, etc. `stmt` is a type for statements and contains items such as `ObjCMessageExpr`, `IfStmt`, etc. For information on those names, you can google them, and you'll find the clang docs, for instance [ObjCInterfaceDecl](http://clang.llvm.org/doxygen/classclang_1_1ObjCInterfaceDecl.html).

-More important is to be able to map source code to its AST components.
-You can do this in two ways.
+When you write a linter that traverses the AST of some programs to check some property, you probably need to understand how the AST looks like.
+You can get the AST of programs using `clang` directly, or using Infer.

 If you have a clang command `clang <clang arguments> File.m` The first one is with the command

 ```bash
 clang <clang arguments> -Xclang -ast-dump -fsyntax-only File.m
 ```

-and the other one is using Infer.
+You can also get the AST using Infer.
+One advantage of this is that you don't need to know the speicifc clang command, just the general build command.
+Moreover, what you get here is exactly the form of the AST that Infer has as input.

 For this you need to install an OCaml package `biniou` with `opam install biniou`.
 See [the opam website](https://opam.ocaml.org/) for instructions to install opam.

 Then, the AST can be created by Infer in debug mode.
 Call Infer with